Rachel Furness: International career

-There was little expection that the squad would overcome this final obstacle to reach the tournament, given the higher-ranking opposition.
-In the first leg, away to Ukraine, Furness scored a vital goal to help NI to a truly surprise 2-1 victory.
+There was little expectation that the squad would overcome this final obstacle to reach the tournament, given the higher-ranking opposition.
+In the first leg, away to Ukraine, Furness scored a vital goal to help NI to a truly surprise 2–1 victory.
 In the second leg, at home, Furness again made the starting team, but was forced off after an injury.
 The team won, securing their place in the 2022 tournament.

 In November 2021, in back-to-back FIFA Women's World Cup qualifiers against North Macedonia, Furness scored historic goals to equal, then break, the Northern Ireland goalscoring record.
 In the first game, away, Furness notched a hatrick to equal the record.
 Then in the home fixture, she scored twice to take the record outright, overtaking the record of 36 goals for Northern Ireland, formerly held by David Healy.